-Reducing CO2 emissions: 84% of ongoing projects will deliver bio-based products that will lower greenhouse gas emissions by replacing fossil-based alternatives.
-The total CO2 savings of the first nine BBI JU flagship biorefineries are expected to reach 600 kT per year.
+Reducing CO2 emissions: 58% of ongoing projects will deliver bio-based alternatives to fossil-based products that will lower greenhouse gas emissions.
+The total CO2 savings of the 14 BBI JU flagship biorefineries are expected to reach 720 kT per year.

-Making efficient use of available resources: 91% of BBI JU projects consuming agricultural feedstock only use waste and by-products, and 7% use dedicated crops grown in marginal lands not suitable for agriculture.
+Using sustainable feedstock: 91% of the biomass of agricultural origin used in the projects is waste and by-products of the agri-food industry, while 7% is made of dedicated crops grown in marginal lands not suitable for agriculture.
 100% of aquatic feedstock used in BBI JU projects are algae and by-products of fish and seafood.

 Boosting sustainable forests: 96% of forest-based feedstock used by the projects is made of wood residues, cellulose and sidestreams from the pulp and paper industry.